Dog Bite Injury Lawyers in Federal Way

 Speak with Us at Park Chenaur & Associates Today

 The CDC reports that 4.5 million people in the U.S. suffer injuries from dog bites each year.
 One in five of these bites will require some form of medical attention/treatment.
 It is estimated that more than 31,000 individuals every year require reconstructive surgery due to injuries suffered from a dog bite.
+Reach out to a Federal Way dog bite lawyer.

 Unfortunately, the victim is often a child whose injuries tend to be most severe.
 Adult males are the next highest category of persons likely to suffer this form of injury.
 Liability for the injuries of a person bitten by a dog now accounts for more than one-third of all homeowner’s insurance claims, according to a study performed by the Insurance Information Institute.